dmayerdesign/funk/DEVELOPER_NOTES.md

 - **Pre-rendering:** Make sure `AppShellComponent` contains a nice, one-page static facade for the site.

-## Philosophy
+## Ideas that I think are good

+### Source-controlled development database

+Source-controlling a JSON copy of the development database eliminates the need for database surgery and makes changes to development data highly visible and reproducible.

-### The file system is part of your code
+### The file system is part of the code

-You already named the file; if a file exports only one thing, why repeat yourself?
-Using default exports makes refactoring easier, so use them whenever it makes sense.
+I already named the file; if a file exports only one thing, why repeat myself?
+Using default exports makes refactoring easier, so I use them whenever it makes sense.
+Sure, IDEs are great at that kind of stuff, but I like to help them (and my source control) out by minimizing how many things need to change in any given commit.

-### Why practice extreme cleanliness?
+### Writing super-clean, test-driven code

+- Take the SOLID principles (aka object-oriented design) seriously.
+- Take testing seriously.
+- Take type safety and code correctness seriously.

+### Performance pitfalls should be avoided, but so should micro-optimization.

-- Everything is easily tree-shakeable and only as big as it needs to be.
+- **Example of avoiding pitfalls:** Anything that runs in resource-constrained environments should be easily tree-shakeable and only as big as it needs to be.
-- Everything that can be tested is easily testable; confidence in quality can be high.
-- Runtime exceptions are less likely when the compiler is strict.
-- Every part of the system is easy to read and understand.
-- Everything is composable: components can be swapped in and out.
+- **Example of avoiding micro-optimization:** Writing code that does things like direct DOM manipulation should be avoided if possible, even if it provides a small performance boost, since platform-specific concerns should be delegated to the framework.